shafiqam/launchschool/ruby/README.md

 ### 3. Run the program:

 Execute any of the exercise programs in the format below.
-For exercises that are not executable, the answers are provided as comments in the file.
+For exercises that do not print anything, the answers are provided as comments in the file.
 ```
 ruby <filename>.rb
 ```